-Ed Schwartz Assistant Director of Classroom Support and Learning Spaces
+Ed Schwartz Associate Director for Classroom Support and Learning Spaces

 Ed has over 30 years of experience in supporting faculty with instructional technology and is the author of several books on the laser disc technology.
 Prior to coming to UGA, Ed managed the Award Winning Faculty Development Initiative at Virginia Tech.
 He also spent 15 years directing the New Media Center (now InnovationSpace) at Virginia Tech which was a public center for the development of digital media.
 In that role, he assisted numerous faculty in the design and development of instructional materials using digital media.
 Prior to Virginia Tech, Ed was at the University of Delaware where he was the Instructional Designer for the University of Delaware Video disc Music Series.
 He has authored three books on video discs in education and numerous papers and articles on technology and education.